Arbint/UIWGeneralInfo/FinalGrade.md

 <img src="assets/class.png" width=300>

-5, You just need to set the final grade for each of your students, if you are going to give any one an F, you will need to prvoide the Last Attend Date.
+5, You just need to set the final grade for each of your students, if you are going to give any one an F, you will need to provide the Last Attend Date.

 <img src="assets/grade.png" width=600>